chaunceygardiner/weewx-weatherboard/docs/configuration.md

 set to.

-Two things still turn the clock blue immediately, whatever this is set to: a fetch that fails, and a `fields` line with no time field in it, where there is no time to show at all.
+Two things still turn the clock blue immediately, whatever this is set to: a fetch that fails, and a report entry with no time field in it, where there is no time to show at all.

 ### `refresh_rate`